-- Ensuring that the NCCA Guidelines for the Classroom-Based Assessments and Assessment Task are provided to teachers - Supporting teachers in recording the level Descriptors awarded to each student - Retaining records and pieces of work, as appropriate, for the purposes of Subject Learning and Assessment Review - Applying the guidelines for Subject Learning and Assessment Review set out in this document - Supporting teachers and students in the completion of the Assessment Task - Following set arrangements for the transfer of the completed Assessment Tasks to the State Examinations Commission for marking - Applying inclusive assessment practices as set out in these guidelines - Reporting the outcomes of Classroom-Based Assessments to students and their parents/guardians as part of the school's reporting procedures and through the Junior Cycle Profile of Achievement (JCPA).
+- Ensuring that the NCCA Guidelines for the Classroom-Based Assessments and Assessment Task are provided to teachers - Supporting teachers in recording the level Descriptors awarded to each student - Retaining records and pieces of work, as appropriate, for the purposes of Subject Learning and Assessment Review - Applying the guidelines for Subject Learning and Assessment Review set out in this document - Supporting teachers and students in the completion of the Assessment Task - Following set arrangements for the transfer of the completed Assessment Tasks to the State Examinations Commission for marking - Applying inclusive assessment practices as set out in these guidelines - Reporting the outcomes of Classroom-Based Assessments to students and their parents/guardians as part of the school's on-going reporting procedures and through the Junior Cycle Profile of Achievement (JCPA).

-Further information can be found https://www.ncca.ie/en/junior-cycle/assessment-and-reporting
+Further information can be found http://juniorcycle.ie/Assessment.